 We are open seven days a week, from 7:30 am-6 pm.

-Yes!
-We have a “meet and greet” every Saturday between 12 and 2:30 pm (except for major holiday weekends), no appointment necessary.
+Yes - beginning Saturday October 30th 2021 we will once again have our “meet and greets” every Saturday between 12 and 2:30 pm (except for major holiday weekends), contact the office for more information.
+Please check homepage for specific confirmation of first Saturday open house.
 Dogs more than 9 months old must be spayed or neutered.

 Absolutely!
 The dogs are never left alone in the play yards.
 There are always lots of wranglers with the dogs, making sure everyone is behaving and having fun.

 Boarding dogs are out playing for about 7 hours each day (less if they need a rest).
 Daycare van service dogs get 4-6 hours of playtime a day, depending on the route.
 If you drop your dog off for daycare, it all depends on your schedule.
 You can drop off as early as 7:30 am, and pick up as late as 6 pm.
 Your dog can be out playing with friends the whole time they’re here.

 For the safety of all dogs, Bone-A-Fide requires a copy of your dog’s current rabies vaccination, DHPP, bordetella and a negative fecal test.
 The fecal test must have been within the last 6 months.
 We strongly recommend the Lepto vaccine.